Cervical cancer develops in the cervix (the lower part of the uterus).

 If all women had Pap tests as recommended, deaths due to this cancer could be virtually eliminated.
 However, in the United States, about 50% of women are not tested regularly.
 Also, about half the women who have cervical cancer have not had a Pap test in 10 years or more.

 The HPV vaccine targets the types of HPV that cause most cervical cancers (and genital warts and other cancers, including those of the anus, vagina, penis, throat, and esophagus).
 The vaccine can help prevent cervical and other cancers but does not treat them.
-Three doses of the vaccine are given (see see Human Papillomavirus).
+Three doses of the vaccine are given (see Human Papillomavirus Vaccine).
 The first dose is followed by a dose 2 months later.
 The last dose is given 6 months after the first.
 Doctors recommend that girls (and boys) be vaccinated at age 11 or 12, but children can be vaccinated as early as age 9.
 Being vaccinated before becoming sexually active is best, but even if girls or women are already sexually active, they should be vaccinated.

 Treatment depends on the stage of the cancer.
 It may include surgery, radiation therapy, and chemotherapy.